paul028/EE298-HW1_CIFAR10/README.md

 <br>5.
 Show your solution using Jupyter notebook
 <br>6.
 Implement using Keras or Pytorch
 <br>7.
 Compare performance of both networks (best MLP vs best CNN)

+<br> # The 3 Layer MLP attains a Maximum Testing Accuracy of 61.57%  and Testing Accuracy of 57.32%

+<br> # The 3 Layer CNN attains a Maximum Testing Accuracy of 89.44%  and Testing Accuracy of 87.45%